injection mold flow marks

 Injection molding flow marks, also known as flow lines, appear as wavy patterns, ripples, or streaks on the surface of injection molded parts.
 They can resemble concentric circles, spiral patterns, or cloud-like wavy lines.
 The appearance is often described as “off-tone” lines or streaks that differ in color or texture from the surrounding surface.
 Flow marks typically occur near the injection points or gates of the mold and radiate outwards.
 They are most prominent in areas where the molten plastic enters the mold cavity.
 For industries with high aesthetic requirements, flow marks in plastic parts may render parts unacceptable or reduce their value.

-On the other hand, flow marks are useful for examining material flow behavior within molds, as they can indicate how the material moved and cooled during the injection process.
+On the other hand, flow marks are useful for examining material flow behavior within molds, as they can indicate how the material moved and cooled during the plastic injection process.

 Causes of Injection Molding Flow Marks